Todenham: History

 Directory listing of trades and occupations in 1856 included Mount Sorrel, Woodhills and Lower Cerrington farms.
 In all there were nine farmers, a shoemaker, a plasterer & slater, a wheelwright, a blacksmith, a beer retailer, a mason, a butcher, two shopkeepers one of whom was the postmaster, and four carpenters, three of whom were in the same family.
 There was also the licensee of the Farriers' Arms, and an agent for Sir Peter Pole.
 Although there was a post office, the nearest money-order office was at Moreton-in-Marsh.

 By 1897 the post office is listed as a Post, Telegraph & Express Delivery Office, with letters posted and received through Moreton-in-Marsh.
 Two carriers—transporters of trade goods, with sometimes people, between different settlements—operated between Todenham and Shipston-on-Stour on Saturdays.
 Parish traders and occupations then listed included 14 farmers, one of whom was also one of the carriers, a miller to Sir Cecil Pery Van Notten-Pole who also employed an agent, a blacksmith, a decorator, a carpenter, two shopkeepers, and the licensee of the Farriers' Arms.
 Businesses included a firm of wheelwrights & carpenters, and the Todenham Brick & Tile Works.
 There was a secretary to the Cirencester Working Men's Conservative Association Benefit Society.
 The clerk to the parish council was also the assistant overseer.
 The registrar of births, deaths and marriages for the sub-district of Shipston-on-Stour was also a relieving & vaccination officer, and the collector to the guardians of Shipston-on-Stour union.
 In 1914 occupations remained much as previously, but with three fewer farmers listed and only one shopkeeper.
 A wheelwright is listed, not as part of a company, as is a cow keeper and a steam plough owner.
 The post office also now served as the local Telephone Call Office.

 Governance

-From 1894 to 1935 Todenham was part of Campden Rural District after which, in 1974, part of North Cotswold Rural District, which was abolished under the 1972 Local Government Act.
+From 1894 to 1935 Todenham was part of Campden Rural District after which, in 1974, part of North Cotswold Rural District, which was abolished under the Local Government Act 1972.
 Today lowest level administration is through Todenham Parish Council with seven elected councillors, whose remit includes overseeing the maintenance of bus shelters, grass verges, and notice boards, and planning application consultation.
 The next higher tier of government is Cotswold District Council, above this, Gloucestershire County Council.

-Todenham is represented in the UK Parliament House of Commons as part of the Cotswolds constituency, its sitting MP being Geoffrey Clifton-Brown of the Conservative Party.
+Todenham is represented in the UK Parliament House of Commons as part of the North Cotswolds constituency, its sitting MP being Sir Geoffrey Clifton-Brown of the Conservative Party.
+Prior to Brexit in 2020, representation in the European Parliament was through the South West England constituency.

-For the European Parliament, representation was through the South West England constituency, MEPs in 2019 being Ann Widdecombe, James Glancy and Christina Jordan for the Brexit Party; Caroline Voaden and Martin Horwood for the Liberal Democrats; and Molly Scott Cato for the Green Party.